icedwater/CondMDI/data_loaders/custom/README.md

 [hml3d_fork]:   https://github.com/icedwater/HumanML3D
 [hml3d_orig]:   https://github.com/EricGuo5513/HumanML3D

-## Making a new workflow for different datasets:
+## Preparing a custom dataset for training

 Make sure a corresponding set of `$DATASET/joints` and `$DATASET/vecs` is present.
 The dimensions of each sequence nd-array in `joints` should be F x J x 3, F is the